 - Wood Species.
 Both pin and pinless meter readings may be affected by different species of wood.
 In pin meters, this is because different wood species have different electrical resistance values.
 In pinless meters, this is because different kinds of wood have different specific gravities (SGs).

 - Specific Gravity.
 Pin meters do not need to correct for SG (in fact, species corrections likely already incorporate SG as a factor alongside electrochemical differences in different wood types).
 Pinless meters do have to correct for the SG of the wood, and variations in SG within a wood species can be a concern.

 - Wood Temperature.
 Temperature affects the electrical resistance of wood, so corrections may need to be made for pin-type meters.
-There is some effect on reading with pinless meters, but not nearly as pronounced, so corrections are rarely necessary.
+There is some effect on reading with pinless meters, especially in extremes, but not nearly as pronounced, so corrections are rarely necessary.
 Also, temperatures rarely reach these extremes for interior flooring installations.

 - Moisture Content Range of the Meter.
 Each moisture meter on the market has a set “range” over which it can provide accurate moisture meter readings.
 For most pin-type meters, this is between 6% and 25% MC, while pinless meters usually go as low as 5%.
 Outside of the meter’s range, moisture measurements become less accurate and work as a relative assessment of moisture.
 However, 6-25% is a suitable detection range for most jobs, as %MC values outside of this range often mean that the wood is compromised.

 With a well-chosen wood moisture meter, flooring installers and inspectors can make sure that wood flooring is free from moisture-related problems that cost them time, money and lost reputation from call-backs.

 Get to know more about using moisture meters for wood flooring in the Complete Guide to Measuring Moisture in Wood Flooring!